SpaceX Crew-3: Crew

 German ESA astronaut Matthias Maurer was selected first for the mission in September 2020.
 NASA astronauts Raja Chari and Thomas Marshburn were added on December 14, 2020, to the crew.
 The fourth seat was left open in anticipation that a Russian cosmonaut would take the seat, marking the beginning of a barter agreement that would see NASA and Roscosmos trade seats on the Soyuz and Commercial Crew Vehicles, although in April 2021 then-acting NASA administration Steve Jurczyk said that this agreement would be unlikely to start until after Crew-3 had launched.
 The fourth seat was assigned to Kayla Barron in May 2021.

 Chari is the first rookie astronaut to command a NASA space mission since the Skylab 4 crew blasted off to the Skylab space station in 1973.
 Gerald Carr, who had not flown in space before, led a three-man crew on an 84-day flight on the Skylab.
-This was also the first spaceflight for Maurer and Barron.
+This was also the first spaceflight for Barron and Maurer.

 The first astronauts of this NASA Astronaut Group 22 (nicknamed The Turtles) to fly to space, Raja Chari and Kayla Barron on SpaceX Crew-3 took a stuffed turtle as zero-g indicator to pay a tribute to their astronaut group.
 Additionally, to include the other crew members on board, Matthias Maurer and Tom Marshburn the turtle was named "Pfau", a German word meaning "Peacock" for Matthias Maurer, who is German, and for Tom Marshburn, who was part of NASA Astronaut Group 19 (nicknamed The Peacocks).